 - 1. A certified librarian; - 2.
-A public school administrator or faculty member: - 3.
+A public-school administrator or faculty member; - 3.
 A college/university faculty member; - 4.
 A monitor from a qualified online test monitoring service.

-Generally, public libraries do not charge to proctor exams, while most universities, colleges and Sylvan Learning Centers will charge anywhere from \$5 - \$100.
+Public libraries, universities, colleges and Sylvan Learning Centers will charge anywhere from \$5 - \$100.
 You are responsible for any proctoring fees associated with having your final exam proctored.